Handmade in gilding metal, nylon & silver plate.

-I marked out the metal with a scribe and I pierced out the blank.
-Scored a 90o groove in it by hand, using the handmade scoring tool I made, folded it and silver soldered it along the inside of the fold lines.
-I soldered supports on the inside to make sure they stayed parallel and in place.
+I marked out the metal with a scribe and I pierced-out the blank.
+Then I scored 45o grooves required to fold the metal parts to 90o using a scoring tool I made for the job.
+I folded the edges up and silver soldered along the inside of the fold lines.
+Then I soldered supports on the inside to make sure they were parallel and stayed in place.